caxy/styleguide-boilerplate/README.md

 `npm run generate-styleguide`

+or

+`npm run generate-styleguide-verbose`

+if you would like more information.
+Running either command also compiles a styleguide-specific version of the current CSS.

 If your folder structure needs to be different, just adjust the path found in the `package.json` file included here.

 # Populating the Styleguide